rlucente-se-jboss/ib-fips-stig/README.md

 `customizations.files` stanzas even though a single line change would be sufficient.

-The remediations included here target all but two of the severity "high" STIG findings.
-The remaining two require modifying the `/boot` partition via the `grubby` command.
+The remediations included here target all but four of the severity "high" STIG findings.
+Some of the remaining items require modifying the `/boot` partition via the `grubby` command.

 To append the STIG remediations, use the following command.